 A SIPOC diagram documents an operation’s Suppliers, Inputs, Process, Outputs, and Customers.
 A list of these elements helps to mark the boundaries of a process at a high level.
-The diagram is used to provide the decision-makers with crucial information about the entire process, but without going into too much detail.
+The diagram provides the decision-makers with crucial information about the entire process without going into too much detail.

-Through process visualization and limiting the information to only what’s required for management to find the process areas that need improving, SIPOC helps to streamline workflows, identify and solve problems, and remove wasteful activities.
+SIPOC helps to streamline workflows, identify and solve problems, and remove wasteful activities.
+It does it through process visualization and limiting the information to only what’s required for management to find the process areas that need improving.

-The SIPOC diagram was invented by the Total Quality Management movement in the 1980s and has been incorporated by Lean management and Six Sigma practitioners.
-It is usually applied as part of the “measure” phase of a DMAIC exercise.
+The SIPOC diagram came from the Total Quality Management movement in the 1980s and was adopted by Lean management and Six Sigma practitioners.
+It usually applies to the “measure” phase of a DMAIC exercise.